Firefox Won't Load Any Pages (Including Help Pages)

 Here's the most latest crash report: Report ID Date Submitted bp-0a303835-7ed8-4925-9a0c-071762160430 4/30/2016 1:33 PM

 does anything change when you create a new firefox profile?
-Use the Profile Manager to create and remove Firefox profiles
+Profile Manager - Create, remove, or switch Firefox profiles

 When I tried the method to set up a new Firefox profile (firefox.exe -P), the only file it directed me to was attached to Nightly.
 I selected the file, and set up a new profile.